CamCove-Crichton/newborn-photography/README.md

 - Added in the social links and font awesome icons in the footer section of the base.html file
 - Began working a bit on the content layout for the bookings.html page
 - Then wired up the bookings page as the default page to test it out
+- Continued updating the bookings page to view an image using bootstrap features and uploading an image to cloudinary and using the url for the default booking image if an image has not been provided by the client/user

 ### Future Developments